KngCd/KngCd/README.md

 # Hi there, I'm Cedrick👋

 Welcome to my GitHub profile!
-I'm a passionate [Developer/Engineer/Designer/etc.] with a love for [list some of your favorite technologies or domains, e.g., web development, machine learning, mobile apps, etc.].
+I'm a passionate Developer with a love for web development.

-I enjoy working on [mention your favorite projects or the type of work you focus on], and I'm always looking for new challenges to learn and grow.
+I enjoy working on testing/creating web systems, and basic troubleshooting, and I'm always looking for new challenges to learn and grow.

 ### 👨‍💻 About Me:
 - 🌱 I’m currently learning VILT stack.
 - 🚀 I’m passionate about software testing, troubleshooting, and networking.
-- 🔭 I’m looking to collaborate on [the types of projects you're open to collaborating on].
-- 🤔 I’m always open to discussing [list any areas you're particularly interested in, such as software development, AI, etc.].
 - 📫 How to reach me: panaligankingcedrick@gmail.com.

 ### 🛠️ Technologies & Tools: